Puerto Madryn 101- Everything You Need to Know

 Nicki walks along the rocks at Playa Isla Escondida.

-The answer to this question really relies on what you want to see!
+The answer to this question depends on what you want to see!

 • Magellan Penguins: The penguin season in Argentina is from mid-September to mid-April, which is when the nature reserve in Punta Tombo is open.
 However, the baby penguins aren’t born until mid-late November.